 When you bought your house, you probably didn’t pay much attention to commissions.
 After all, commissions are typically the seller’s responsibility.
 But when it comes time to sell, that 5%-6% commission can be hard to swallow.
-You’re wondering if there’s any way to save money on your sale, perhaps by using a flat fee broker.
-What is a flat fee broker?
+You’re wondering if there’s any way to save money on your sale, perhaps by using a flat fee real estate broker.

-Jesse Allen is an experienced agent who sells homes 52% faster than the average agent in Clarksville, Indiana.
-He explains that “A flat fee brokerage charges up front, typically a flat fee of $3,000-$5,000.”
+Jesse Allen, an experienced agent who sells homes 56% faster than the average agent in Clarksville, Indiana, explains that “A flat fee brokerage charges up front, typically a flat fee of $3,000-$5,000.”
 While sellers can save money on that side of the transaction, he cautions that they’re still paying the buyer’s agent commission of 2%-3% at closing.